player-03/advanced-layout/README.md

     stage.addEventListener(Event.RESIZE, stage_onResize);

-All of those things are automatic in this library.
 The only thing you need to add is "`using layout.PremadeLayoutUtils;`" after your imports.

-Next, look for any instances of `layout.addItem()`, making a separate variable from the first parameter if necessary.
+Next, go through any instances of `layout.addItem()`:

     //Example from SimpleSWFLayout.
-    //layout.addItem (new LayoutItem (clip.getChildByName ("Background"), STRETCH, STRETCH, false, false));
+    layout.addItem (new LayoutItem (clip.getChildByName ("Background"), STRETCH, STRETCH, false, false));

-    //With the first parameter separated out.
+If the first parameter isn't stored in a variable, separate it out:

     var background:DisplayObject = clip.getChildByName("Background");
     layout.addItem(new LayoutItem(background, STRETCH, STRETCH, false, false));

 Next, convert the `verticalPosition` and `horizontalPosition` arguments.
-Remember, vertical is first:
+Remember, vertical comes first in OpenFL's library:

     //If verticalPosition is STRETCH:
     background.fillHeight();